GustavoMSevero/JARVIS-Virtual-Personal-Assistant/README.md

 ## English project description:
 The project idea is develop a personal virtual assistant like Jarvis from "Iron Man" movie or closer to that meaning you can ask questions to the assistant and it will anwser by searching in the internet.
 We can ask about water formula, for example, and it will answer saying and showing you the formula, asking for an element composition and the same way show and say to you.
 Performing tasks, like making a simple calculation, displaying and speaking the answer and running command on connected devices.
 And, as a common task, to do image recognition.

+But the main idea of this project is to make the assistant help me on domestics e professionals tasks.
+Domestics: all kind of home control.
+professionals: be the inventor assistant, help to create things and so on kkkkkk

 There is Siri(Apple), Google Assistant(Google), Alexa(Amazon), Watson(IBM) and Cortana(Microsoft).
 The best are, Watson and Google Assisant, but the little problem we can't use them the same way i mentioned above and even if we could would be paid as they already are.
 OK, they do a lot of things, but have limit.

 There is a project called Jarvis but run only on windows!
 It talks and run command on connected devices.